grnydawn/errand/doc/source/intro.rst

 -------------------------------------------------------

 To run the example, create two source files in a folder as shown below, and run the Python script as usual.
-The example assumes that at least one of CUDA compiler (nvcc) or HIP compiler (hipcc) is usuable and GPU is available on your system.
+The example assumes that at least one of CUDA compiler (nvcc) and HIP compiler (hipcc) is usuable and GPU is available on your system.

 ::